yanolja/mimir/docs/sources/configuration/reference-configuration-parameters.md

 [kms_encryption_context: <string> | default = ""]
 ```

-### memcached_config
+### memcached

-The memcached_config configures the Memcached-based caching backend.
-The supported CLI flags `<prefix>` used to reference this config block are:
+The `memcached` block configures the Memcached-based caching backend.
+The supported CLI flags `<prefix>` used to reference this configuration block are:

 - `blocks-storage.bucket-store.chunks-cache`
 - `blocks-storage.bucket-store.index-cache`